anotherpriest/Documantation/GTurboWhitepaperEN.md

 The participation of investors in the project involves the purchase of the GTurbo derivative, which is implemented as a financial instrument on the Ethereum blockchain platform;[<sup>2</sup>](#references) in its turn, GTurbo is secured by an industrial product - GTT-3PN gas turbine unit.The sale of GTurbo options will occur within the ICO (at the 1st and 2nd stages of the project - in December 2017 - March 2018).
 The acquisition of GTurbo options can be carried out with the help of the Ethereum blockchain.

 In the early days, the option will be offered to investors "with a bonus" from the base cost of the GTurbo asset.
 A more detailed description of the terms of investment in the GTurbo option is available on the project website.[<sup>1</sup>](#references)
-The presented technology for the production of the GTT-3PN gas turbine unit is an existing production facility with an annual turnover of more than 1 billion rubles.
+The presented technology for the production of the GTT-3PN gas turbine unit is an existing production facility with an annual turnover of more than $16 million.
 The GTT-3PN gas turbine has a specific advantage over its "predecessor" GTT-3M, as well as higher service characteristics.
 This technology is in demand by the market, as the whole world uses ammonium nitrate in agriculture - fertilizer that can not be produced without our gas turbine units!

 ### References